imaginary-png/youtube-dl-gui/README.md

 ### Supports
-* Youtube Videos
+* Youtube Videos ✔
-* Youtube Playlists ('best' format only, as each video may have differing resolutions)
+* Youtube Playlists ✔ ('best' format only, as each video may have differing resolutions)
-* Twitch Vods
+* Twitch Vods ✔
+* Twtich Clips ✔
 * Twitch Livestreams (sorta, but you can't cancel partway through like with via command line.
 Have to wait til the stream is finished.)
-* More than likely able to handle a variety of other sites available via command line tool, but can't promise anything.
+* More than likely able to handle a variety of other sites available via command line tool, but can't I have not personally tested.

 ###### Requires
 * [youtube-dl.exe](https://ytdl-org.github.io/youtube-dl/) / [yt-dlp.exe](https://github.com/yt-dlp/yt-dlp) (both or one, bundled together in the 'with exe' ver.)